 If you enjoyed brushing doll hair or the tails of your stuffed animals as a child, grooming your Chin should be fun.
 The Chin has long, silky fur that doesn’t tend to tangle and a patient personality to go along with it.

 Purchase a cushion or other comfortable sitting space and put it on a table that makes your dog a comfortable height for your back.
 Even though there probably won’t be tangles, you might want to start with some pleasant-smelling detangler spray.
 Next, make sure you have the right grooming tools.
 The Chin’s hair is long and silky, so you’ll want to use gentle brushes that won’t harm your dog’s hair or skin.

 The Chin are calm and love pampering.
 Don’t be surprised if your dog falls asleep while you brush it.

 Since the Chin’s exercise routine will most likely not involve the woods, muddy streams, or pastures full of burrs, you’ll need to provide a few baths.
 Your Chin, however, might enjoy an occasional bath.

 Is the Japanese Chin the perfect dog?

-The Japanese Chin is a sweet little companion that is loyal and helpful to its owner.
-This dog breed might be just what you want if you’re worried about the noise, mess, or energy needed to properly care for a dog.
+The Japanese Chin is a sweet little companion loyal and helpful to its owner.
+This dog breed might be just what you want if you’re worried about the noise, mess, or energy needed to care for a dog properly.

-Paisley Hansen is a freelance writer and expert in pets and pet’s health.
+Paisley Hansen is a freelance writer and expert in pets and pet health.
 When she isn’t writing, she can usually be found reading a good book or hitting the gym.